-Wintertime doesn’t usually bring snow, but if you’re planning on being in the higher elevations, be prepared just in case.
+Wintertime doesn’t usually bring snow, but if you plan on being in the higher elevations, be prepared just in case.

 However, renting a car at the airport is a good idea if you want to be able to go places on your schedule, as rideshare opportunities like Lyft and Uber are very limited.

-Many historical places in Eureka are worth seeing, such as buildings that are on the United States National Register.
-Most of the Victorian architecture is located in Old town Eureka.
+Many historical places in Eureka, such as the United States National Register buildings, are worth seeing.
+Most of the Victorian architecture is located in the old town of Eureka.